Captive Desert Tortoise Cold Weather Care

 As spring approaches, a hibernating tortoise will become more active.

-When it emerges be sure to provide shallow puddles of lukewarm drinking water.
+When it emerges be sure to provide a shallow dish of drinking water.
 It will gradually resume its warm weather routine of eating, basking and exercise.
 Tortoises maintained in southern Arizona are usually active by April, but in particularly dry years, it may not emerge until the summer rains begin in July or August.